Series / Definition

 was a game show based on Hangman, where two teams of a celebrity and civilian player competed to solve such a puzzle.
 Both teams alternated guessing letters that were in a puzzle on a board (accompanied by a crossword-style hint); one team member had to guess a letter which wasn't in the puzzle, after which their teammate guessed a letter that was

-.
+in the puzzle.
 Successful guesses earned chances to solve, and the first to win a best-two-out-of-three became champion and played a bonus round.

 - Bonus Round: One more puzzle, the letters are revealed in alphabetical order.
 Win $10 multiplied by the number of unrevealed letters and a prize if solved.